maruel/dlibox/go/pio/DESIGN.md

 ## Goals

 * Not more abstract than absolutely needed.
+Use concrete types whenever possible.
 * Extensible:
   * Users can provide additional drivers that are seamlessly loaded with a structured ordering of priority.
 * Performance:
-  * Execution must be as performant as possible.
+  * Execution as performant as possible.
-  * Overhead must be as minimal as possible, i.e. irrelevant driver must not be attempted to be loaded.
+  * Overhead as minimal as possible, i.e. irrelevant driver are not be attempted to be loaded, uses memory mapped GPIO registers instead of sysfs whenever possible, etc.
 * Coverage:
-  * Each driver must implement and expose as much of the underlying device capability as possible and relevant.
+  * Each driver implements and exposes as much of the underlying device capability as possible and relevant.
   * [cmd/](cmd/) implements useful directly usable tool.
   * [devices/](devices/) implements common device drivers.